telstrapurple/DevEvents/FAQ.md

 It doesn't matter if it's free or not, and we don't care if it's an in-person event or a virtual one.
 As long as it meets the criteria, we're happy!

-As a note; User groups, meetups, and other regular, recurring events won't get listed.
-[Meetup](https://meetup.com) is already well established as the best place for publicising those type of events.
-We don't need to reinvent the wheel.
+User groups, meetups, and other regular, recurring events will get listed here if they are organised or attended by Readify staff.
+[Meetup](https://meetup.com) is also well established as a great place for publicising these types of events, so you can find many more such events there.

 ### This should be done using RSS/ATOM/Microformat/JSON/Blockchain etc